MayNiklas/docker-csgo-server/README.md

 ## docker-compose.yml

 All env's can be written within a docker-compose file.
-By building it yourself, you always install the latest install of the server!
+They are written into the install every time you restart the container.

 ```